-McKeel Hagerty is the Chief Executive Officer and driving force behind
+McKeel Hagerty is the Chief Executive Officer and driving force behind Hagerty, the world’s largest membership, insurance, and automotive media organization for car enthusiasts.

-Hagerty, the world’s largest membership, insurance and automotive media organization for car lovers.
-Under his leadership, Hagerty has grown from a local insurance agency to a global market leader with more than $500 million in annual revenues.
-He is the former international board chairman for YPO – the world’s largest organization of chief executives – and general partner of Grand Ventures, a Grand Rapids, Michigan-based venture capital firm focused on providing emerging companies with early-stage capital and strategic support.
+He has also served as the former international board chairman for YPO – the world’s largest organization of chief executives – and as a general partner of Grand Ventures, a Grand Rapids, Michigan-based venture capital firm focused on providing emerging companies with early-stage capital and strategic support.

 Thank you so much for joining us in this interview series!
 Before we dive in, our readers would love to “get to know you” a bit better.
 Can you tell us a bit about your ‘backstory’ and how you got started?